ivy-lang/ivy-bitcoin/README.md

 * Waiting until after a specified block height or block time (see LockUntil, TransferWithTimeout)

-* Waiting until the contract has been on the blockchain for longer than a specified duration (see LockDelay, EscrowWithDelay, VaultSpend)
+* Waiting until the contract has been on the blockchain for longer than a specified duration (see LockDelay, EscrowWithTimeout, VaultSpend)

 ## Ivy Types